Electric Switches

 Actuators on Switches

-When a switch is "actuated", it is changed from one state to another (e.g. closed to open) by some type of physical action.
-The actuators within a switch are the mechanisms responsible for performing such physical actions by applying force to the switch’s contacts.
+When a switch is "actuated," it is changed from one state to another (e.g., from closed to open) through physical action.
+The actuators in a switch are the components responsible for carrying out this action by applying force to the switch's contacts.

 Insulators and Housing for Switches